jbohren/conman/README.md

 *Conman* not trying to solve the world. *Conman* is just trying to get rich quick.
 As such, it is designed with the following goals:

 * Provide a common interface for running Orocos components for robot state estimation and control.
+* Provide a more-constrained modeling paradigm for robot state estimation and control.
 * Handle the computational scheduling of these blocks.
 * Provide a special component, not a special framework.
-* Enable external manipulation of the running set of estimators and controllers.
+* Enable external manipulation of the running set of estimators and controllers so that single blocks and groups of blocks can be enabled and disabled at runtime.

 ### Approach